Evi-R/insurance_profits/README.md

 * [Matplotlib](https://matplotlib.org): Version 3.4.3
 ***
 ## Usage
+* Install numpy and matplotlib.
-Run main module.
-The choice
+* Run main module.
+The code asks in the console
-* whether the input data should be updated and
+  * if the input data should be updated (answer with "yes" or "no") and
-* which portfolio should be selected
+  * which portfolio should be selected (answer with "1", "2" or "3").

-are performed via keyboard input.
+* The input data in "input values" and "portfolio values" as well as their number can be changed.
+It is important that the number of entries is the same in all input files.
 ***